ENCCS/julia-for-hpda/content/sciml.rst

 .. figure:: img/solutions_1.png
    :align: center

-   Solutions to an initial value problem.
+   Solution to an initial value problem.

 The object experiences a drag force which scales as the speed squared, and a constant gravitational pull.
 To illustrate the learning of